georgescaria/gSTAX/README.md

 # gSTAX

-A simplified software automation testing famework.
+A simplified Data-driven software automation testing famework along with Library architecture implemented using Selenium and TestNG.